nikhilmeghnani/nikhil.meghnani.github.io/README.md

 # Welcome to Nikhil Meghnani's Data World 🌐

 Hi there!
-I'm Nikhil Meghnani, a passionate Cloud Data Engineer focused on Data Engineering including AWS and Azure.
+I'm Nikhil Meghnani, a passionate Cloud Data Engineer focused on Data Engineering including AWS and Azure

 ---